What are Terpenes?

 The Entourage Effect

-The entourage effect is one of the most important aspects of the cannabis plant, however not many people are fully aware of it.
+The entourage effect is one of the most important aspects of the plant, however not many people are fully aware of it.
 The entourage effect is the way in which various compounds within plants work together to change or enhance the plant’s effects.
-In the cannabis plant, these compounds consist of cannabinoids (THC and CBD), flavonoids and terpenes, which can modulate the plant’s overall medicinal and psychoactive aspects.
+These compounds consist of cannabinoids (THC and CBD), flavonoids and terpenes, which can modulate the plant’s overall medicinal and psychoactive aspects.
 Combined, they produce an effect greater than any single component, this is known as the “Entourage Effect”.
-This means that when consuming cannabis, these compounds are working together to increase or decrease the way each strain makes you feel.
+This means that when you are consuming, these compounds are working together to increase or decrease the way each strain makes you feel.

 Smell: fresh, sweet citrus

 Effects: users have found limonene to be energizing and uplifting, helping to increase focus and relieve stress.
 Some users have also experienced anti-inflammatory and anti-bacterial properties